Wisdom of the crowd: Challenges and solution approaches

 Experiments run by the Swiss Federal Institute of Technology found that when a group of people were asked to answer a question together they would attempt to come to a consensus which would frequently cause the accuracy of the answer to decrease.
-E.g. what is the length of a border between two countries?
 One suggestion to counter this effect is to ensure that the group contains a population with diverse backgrounds.

 Research from the Good Judgment Project showed that teams organized in prediction polls can avoid premature consensus and produce aggregate probability estimates that are more accurate than those produced in prediction markets.